 After a brief physical examination, there is a detailed examination of the injured shoulder.
 The doctor looks at the deltoid muscle, which is often flatter on the injured side of the body.
 Movement of the arm causes extreme pain.
 He or she often checks the individual’s pulses at the wrist and elbow and assesses the sensation of touch and the movement of the fingers on the affected side.

 Diagnostic testing includes a plain film x-ray.
-An anterior-posterior and lateral views are required to tell if the dislocation is partial or complete and the direction the humeral head has gone.
+Anterior-Posterior and lateral views are required to tell if the dislocation is partial or complete and the direction the humeral head has gone.

 An MRI examination might be necessary because plain films can be difficult to read and to assess the exact location of the humeral head.
 Fractures of the humeral head can also accompany the dislocation and it is often difficult to see in a plain film x-ray.

 An EMG or electromyogram may be necessary to tell if there has been nerve damage as a result of the injury.
-It detects the electrical activity in the muscle, which will be diminished if the innervation of the muscle has been compromised.Treatment of Shoulder Dislocation
+It detects the electrical activity in the muscle, which will be diminished if the innervation of the muscle has been compromised.Treatment for a Dislocated Shoulder

-During the treatment of a shoulder dislocation, the doctor may give medications to lessen the pain as well as medications to relax the individual and relax the muscle in order to facilitate reduction of the shoulder.
+During the treatment of a dislocated shoulder, the doctor may give medications to lessen the pain as well as medications to relax the individual and relax the muscle in order to facilitate reduction of the shoulder.
 The patient may need a sedative or even general anesthesia in order to relax the muscles enough to have the reduction happen.

 Most individuals can be treated in the ER; however, the most difficult cases are handled in the operating room.